Today’s customer journey is complex, messy, and anything but linear.

 Alternatively, the journey might begin on a demand-generation channel like social.

-As we saw earlier, Ten Thousand’s Meta ads go to one of three places: (1) landing pages, (2) PDPs, or (3) FERMÀT shops
+Jack Archer ads go to one of three places: (1) landing pages, (2) PDPs, or (3) FERMÀT shopping experiences.
+On the landing pages, it reiterates many of the value propositions highlighted further up in its funnel:

-Alongside the landing page and PDP, Ten Thousand sends paid traffic to various standalone shops hosted by FERMÀT.
+Alongside the landing page and PDP, Jack Archer sends paid traffic to various standalone funnels hosted by FERMÀT.

 Simultaneously, buyers receive their order confirmation.

-Finally, because they’re categorized as (potential) repeat customers, Ten Thousand keeps buyers updated on new products, restocked items, and loyalty points — some personalized, some general.
+Finally, because they’re categorized as (potential) repeat customers, Jack Archer keeps buyers updated on new products, seasonal releases + sales, restocked items, and referral incentives — some personalized, some general.

 The goal?
 Engage, stay top of mind, and extend LTV.